raghav-mehndiratta/Brainly/README.md

 # Brainly-15

 A full-stack application with React frontend and Express backend.
+Brainly acts as your second brain where you can store the links of any videos, tweets etc. which you wanna look into later.

 ## Tech Stack